Hopefully-Abysmal/The60DayRunway/6 - Projects/The Creostic Academia/Impact Compensation Methodologies and Mechanisms.md

 ### A. Direct Subscription Model

 - Platform users subscribe using fiat (or stablecoin) in tiers.
 - Subscription fees pooled into a **Creator Compensation Reserve (T)**.
 - No speculative holding.
-Users receive **time access**, not tokens.
+Users receive **time and impact data access** to be reflected in their compensation, not the tokens potentially utilized.

 ### B. Impact-Based Payout Formula